 Susan leads the regular Wednesday evening Service of the Word celebration.

-I served on the Church Council from 2004 to 2013, and from 2010 to 2013 was an Elder and Church Warden.
-In 2013 I took over the role of Child Protection Co-ordinator.
-I am married with a grown up son and teenage daughter.
+In 2013, I took over the role of Safeguarding Co-ordinator for children.
+I am married with a grown up son and daughter.

 I have been worshipping at the Church on Oakwood for almost 20 years - ever since my home was visited by carol singers inviting my wife and I to join the congregation at the Convent at Christmas.
 This visit was very timely - we had only moved into Oakwood a week earlier.
 It is because of this and the many blessings we have received since, that we believe that God has called us to serve Him in Oakwood.

 I have been looking after the music at the church for some time, leading an enthusiastic group of musicians and singers.
 We play all kinds of music, from traditional through to the most modern.

 I am involved in the cafe-style meetings (Rolling Stone Cafe) which are held in the church 3-4 times each year.
 Anybody is welcome to drop in and listen to live music and poems, watch drama and eat cakes, in a friendly, relaxed atmosphere.